Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Assign just this concept, or entire chapters to your class for free.
 You will be able to see and track your students' reading progress.

-The female gametophyte is enclosed in an ovary., Double fertilization is an essential part of the life cycle., Fruit formation takes places after fertilization., and Wind carries pollen to the female gametophyte.
+Double fertilization is an essential part of the life cycle., Fruit formation takes places after fertilization., The female gametophyte is enclosed in an ovary., or Wind carries pollen to the female gametophyte.